Danikwizera/pdsnd_github/README.md

 It was created on December 12, 2019.

 ### Project Title
-Final project(3) of Programming for Data Science Nanodegree.
+This is the Final project(3) of Programming for Data Science Nanodegree.

 ### Description
 This project is the final project and it is for simulating a realistic workflow